NocturnalSolutions/KituraBook/4-middleware.md

 Finally, note how we need to call `next()` at the end of our code just as with a route handler.
 If you write middleware and omit `next()`, your route handlers actually won’t be called either!

-Create a new Git repository in your project’s directory, but before you commit anything, edit the `.gitignore` file and add the `Pacakge.pins` file - we don’t want that file included in repositories for libraries like Kitura middleware.
+Create a new Git repository in your project’s directory, but before you commit anything, edit the `.gitignore` file and add the `Pacakge.resolved` file - we don’t want that file included in repositories for libraries like Kitura middleware.
 Commit your code and tag it as version `0.0.1`.

 ## Using middleware